A-J-Bauer/Sharpi/README.md

  output voltage range of up to 15.5V.
- Programming is accomplished by an I2C- compatible interface, which can operate at speeds of up to 400kHz.External voltages are applied at the RL and RH inputs to define the lowest and highest potentiometer outputs.
+ Programming is accomplished by an I2C- compatible interface, which can operate at speeds of up to 400kHz.
+External voltages are applied at the RL and RH inputs to define the lowest and highest potentiometer outputs.
  (10 uSOP package)